wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="Enclosures"></a>

-### PRODUCT 2 - Custom enclosures
+### SOLUTION 2 - Custom enclosures

-MAKE FOR SALE: A custom-made enclosure for a Raspberry Pi with cooling fan, on/off switch, and additional board for long-range communications using cell phone signals, Zigbee, or other advanced board.
+A custom-made enclosure for a Raspberry Pi with cooling fan, on/off switch, and additional board for long-range communications using cell phone signals, Zigbee, or other advanced board.